-We are in an era of explosive growth of soccer vertically in the United States and there are more clubs in North Texas than ever.
+We are in an era of explosive growth of soccer vertically in the United States, and there are more clubs in North Texas than ever.
 In this space, I try to break down the pyramid of soccer in North Texas from MLS down to the top amateur level.

 D1 Clubs in North Texas

-FC Dallas
+FC Dallas – MLS

-From 1967 to 1981 the North American Soccer League was the top division in the United States and the local pro side was the Dallas Tornado.
+From 1967 to 1981, the North American Soccer League was the top division in the United States, and the local pro side was the Dallas Tornado.
 The Tornado were also owned by Lamar Hunt.

 D2 Clubs in North Texas

-Division 3 – USL League One and MLS Next Pro – 2 Local Club
+Division 3 – MLS Next Pro and USL League One

-USL-1 was founded in 2019, MLS Next Pro was founded in 2022, and NISA started in 2019-20.
+USL-1 was founded in 2019, and MLS Next Pro was founded in 2022.

 D3 Clubs in North Texas